 249.740 Number of signers required on certificates of nomination made by individual electors; comparison of signatures.
-(1) Certificates of nomination made by individual electors shall contain signatures as follows.
+(1) Certificates of nomination made by individual electors shall contain signatures as follows:

-(a) A candidate for any office to be filled by the electors of the state at large, or for members of Congress, shall be signed by not less than three percent of the electors of the state or congressional district.

-(b) A candidate for an office to be filled by the electors of an electoral district or county shall be signed by not less than five percent of the electors of the district or county.

-(c) A candidate for any office to be filled by the electors of a precinct or for the office of constable or justice of the peace shall be signed by not less than 10 percent of the electors of the precinct or justice of the peace district.
+- (a) A candidate for any office to be filled by the electors of the state at large, or for members of Congress, shall be signed by not less than three percent of the electors of the state or congressional district. - (b) A candidate for an office to be filled by the electors of an electoral district or county shall be signed by not less than five percent of the electors of the district or county. - (c) A candidate for the office of county school superintendent shall be signed by not less than five percent of the electors of the county, or by not less than 100 electors of the county, whichever number is the lesser. - (d) A candidate for any office to be filled by the electors of a precinct or for the office of constable shall be signed by not less than 10 percent of the electors of the precinct or justice of the peace and constable district. - (e) A candidate for the office of justice of the peace shall be signed by not less than 10 percent of the electors of the justice of the peace district, or by not less than 100 electors of the district, whichever number is the lesser.

-For the purpose of this section, the number of electors shall be determined by the vote last cast for Governor or presidential electors, as the case may be
+For the purpose of this section, the number of electors shall be determined by the vote last cast for Governor or presidential electors, as the case may be.

-(2) Each elector signing a certificate of nomination shall add his place of residence, with the street and number, if any Each elector shall be qualified to subscribe to only one such certificate of nomination for each office to be filled at the election Except in the case of electors of President and Vice President of the United States, every certificate of nomination made by individual electors shall contain the name of only one candidate.
+(2) Each elector signing a certificate of nomination shall add his place of residence, with the street and number, if any.
+Each elector shall be qualified to subscribe to only one such certificate of nomination for each office to be filled at the election.
+Except in the case of electors of President and Vice President of the United States, every certificate of nomination made by individual electors shall contain the name of only one candidate.

-(3) The signatures on each certificate of nomination made by individual electors shall be compared by the county clerk with the signatures on the registration cards, books and blanks on file in his office, in the same manner as provided in ORS 254 040 with reference to the comparison and certification of signatures on initiative and referendum petitions.
-The certificate of the county clerk of his having done so, as provided in ORS 254 040, in reference to initiative and referendum petitions, shall be annexed to the certificates of nomination
+(3) The signatures on each certificate of nomination made by individual electors shall be compared by the county clerk with the signatures on the registration cards, books and blanks on file in his office, in the same manner as provided in ORS 254.040 with reference to the comparison and certification of signatures on initiative and referendum petitions.
+The certificate of the county clerk of his having done so, as provided in ORS 254.040, in reference to initiative and referendum petitions, shall be annexed to the certificates of nomination.
+[Amended by 1955 c.169 §5]

 249.750 Persons joining in nominations; candidacy for more than one office.
 Only electors shall be qualified to join in nominating candidates.
 No elector shall be qualified to join in a certificate of nomination made by individual electors in nominating more than one person for each office.
-No person shall be qualified to be a candidate for more than one office to be filled at the same election However, where a vacancy occurs wherein the unexpired term ends prior to the next primary or general election, the same person may be eligible to nomination and election to both the unexpired and the succeeding terms The name of the candidate may be placed on the ballot in both places
+No person shall be qualified to be a candidate for more than one office to be filled at the same election.
+However, where a vacancy occurs wherein the unexpired term ends prior to the next primary or general election, the same person may be eligible to nomination and election to both the unexpired and the succeeding terms.
+The name of the candidate may be placed on the ballot in both places.